top of page

 Habitat: Forests, rocky grassland and abandoned buildings

-Appearance: They have slender body that can reach 24 to 72 inches in length and are usually orange or dark yellow in colour
+Appearance: They have a slender body that can reach 24 to 72 inches in length and are usually orange or dark yellow in colour

 Diet & Feeding: Corn snakes primarily eat rodents.
 They are constrictor snakes, meaning that they catch their prey and squeeze it